johnsonflygroup/SAMBA/README.md

 ### Detailed instructions with screenshots
 A full description is available (link) (soon)

-### Sample video
+### Sample videos
-A short 10s sample video ('sample_video') is included in this repository to test run SAMBA for yourself.
+Short 10s sample videos (in 'sample_video' folder) are included in this repository to test run SAMBA for yourself.

-Where to put it: After step 2.2 Set Main Directory is run for the first time, upload this video to the 'data' folder at your specified directory in Google Drive.
+Where to put them: After step 2.2 Set Main Directory is run for the first time, upload videos to the 'data' folder at your specified directory in Google Drive.